kubevault/kubevault/docs/guides/secret-engines/kafka/overview.md

 approved
 ```

 Once approved, the operator issues the credential, stores it in a `Secret`, and binds the listed subjects via a `Role`/`RoleBinding`.
-The plugin creates a new SCRAM user on the Kafka cluster using the configured `mechanism`.
-The credential lives on the lease until you delete the `SecretAccessRequest` or it expires; on lease revocation the plugin removes the SCRAM user record.
+The plugin creates a new SCRAM user on the Kafka cluster using the configured `mechanism` and provisions the configured ACLs.
+The credential lives on the lease until you delete the `SecretAccessRequest` or it expires; on lease revocation the plugin removes the SCRAM user record and associated ACLs.

 ```bash
 $ kubectl get secretaccessrequest kafka-cred-rqst -n demo -o json | jq '.status'